Vallikazam/game_dev3/README.md

 ### Scenes
 1. **MainScene**: Title screen with "Start Game," "Instructions," and "Exit Game" buttons, plus background music.
 2. **GameScene**: The core gameplay scene with the maze, player, coins, Gate, and audio effects.

 ---

-## By Whom Was Made
-- **Student**: Alinur Zhumadil SE-2321
-- **Assets**:
-  - Third-person controller and camera logic by the EasyStart Third Person Controller team.
-  - Maze assets by the Maze Modular Puzzle Kit creators.
-- **Date**: Completed as of April 6, 2025 (based on the current date provided).

----